emilioego/data_stream_ml_sevici/README.md

 ==INTRODUCTION==
 ----------------
-The Biking Dublin application is intended for users to get real time information regarding bikes availability for hiring and returning at various bike stations throughout Dublin city.
+The 'Biking Dublin' application is intended for users to get real time information regarding bikes availability for hiring and returning at various bike stations throughout Dublin city.
 The application also offers historical data regarding daily and hourly bikes availability based on stations.